Generating faster algorithms for d-Path Vertex Cover: Abstract

 \section{Abstract}

+Many algorithms which exactly solve hard problems require branching on more or less complex structures in order to do their job.
+Those who design such algorithms often find themselves doing a meticulous analysis of numerous different cases in order to identify these structures and design suitable branching rules, all done by hand.
+This process tends to be error prone and often the resulting algorithm may be difficult to implement in practice.

+In this work, we aim to automate a part of this process and focus on the simplicity of the resulting implementation.

+We showcase our approach on the following problem.
 For a constant $d$, the $d$-\textsc{Path Vertex Cover} problem ($d$-PVC) is as follows: Given an undirected graph and an integer $k$, find a subset of at most $k$ vertices of the graph, such that their deletion results in a graph not containing a path on $d$ vertices as a subgraph.
-We develop a framework to automatically generate parameterized branching algorithms for the problem and obtain algorithms outperforming those previously known for $3 \le d \le 8$.
-E.g., we show that $5$-PVC can be solved in $O(2.7^k\cdot n^{O(1)})$ time.
+We develop a fully automated framework to generate parameterized branching algorithms for the problem and obtain algorithms outperforming those previously known for $3 \le d \le 8$, e.g., we show that $5$-PVC can be solved in $O(2.7^k\cdot n^{O(1)})$ time.